tyler94flynn/challenge-13-e-commerce-backend/README.md

   # Challenge-13: E-commerce Backend

   ## Description
-  This application is written with MySQL & Javascript to allow users to Create, Read, Update, and Delete (CRUD) employee records detailing roles, departments, and salaries.
+  This application is written in Javascript using MySQL and the Sequelize package to create an e-commerce back-end for CRUD operations on an inventory database.

   ## Table of Contents
   - [Description](#description)